StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 Oh, nice!
 Let's get them!

----
+* * *

 # Security keys

 The pinnacle of online security: a physical security key!

-A security key can be used to lock many different service behind a physical device that you keep on you.
+A security key can be used to lock many different services behind a physical device that you keep on you.
 There are many DIY versions of this
 (technically my DigiSparks are a kind of security key), but by far the most reliable and popular are the [Yubikeys](https://www.yubico.com/product/yubikey-5-nfc/).
 I personally bought the Yubikey 4 and Yubikey NEO, since I wanted one to use for my phone and one for the computer as backup.
 I know, they're not
 Series 5, but I bought them before those were released by 3 days.
 Just my luck.